-Based on the Company's evaluation of the realizability of its United States net deferred tax assets and other future deductible items through the generation of future taxable income, \$40.9 million of the Company's valuation allowance was reversed at October 2, 2009.
-The amount reversed consisted of \$27.7 million recognized as income tax benefit, and \$13.2 million recognized as a reduction to goodwill.
-Deferred tax assets have been recognized for foreign operations when management believes they will more likely than not be recovered during the carryforward period.
+Based on the Company's evaluation of the realizability of its United States net deferred tax assets and other future deductible items through the generation of future taxable income, \$38.6 million of the Company's valuation allowance was reversed at October 2, 2009.
+The amount reversed consisted of \$25.4 million recognized as income tax benefit, and \$13.2 million recognized as a reduction to goodwill.

+Deferred tax assets are recognized for foreign operations when management believes it is more likely than not that the deferred tax assets will be recovered during the carry forward period.
 The Company will continue to assess its valuation allowance in future periods.

-As of October 2, 2009, the Company has United States federal net operating loss carryforwards of approximately \$71.1 million, which will expire at various dates through 2028 and aggregate state net operating loss carryforwards of approximately \$2.3 million, which will expire at various dates through 2018.
-The Company also has United States federal and state income tax credit carryforwards of approximately \$64.3 million.
-The United States federal tax credits expire at various dates through 2029.
+As of October 1, 2010, the Company has United States federal net operating loss carry forwards of approximately \$17.7 million, which will expire at various dates through 2029 and aggregate state net operating loss carry forwards of approximately \$1.4 million, which will expire at various dates through 2019.
+The utilization of these net operating losses is subject to certain annual limitations as required under Internal Revenue Code section 382 and similar state income tax provisions.
+The Company also has United States federal and state income tax credit carry forwards of approximately \$75.3 million, of which \$9.9 million of federal income tax credit carry forwards have not been recorded as a deferred tax asset.
+The United States federal tax credits expire at various dates through 2030.
 The state tax credits relate primarily to California research tax credits which can be carried forward indefinitely.

-No provision has been made for United States federal, state, or additional foreign income taxes related to approximately \$4.9 million of undistributed earnings of foreign subsidiaries which have been or are intended to be permanently reinvested.
-It is not practicable to determine the United States federal income tax liability, if any, which would be payable if such earnings were not permanently reinvested.
+The Company has continued to expand its operations and increase its investments in numerous international jurisdictions.
+These activities will increase the Company's earnings attributable to foreign jurisdictions.
+As of October 1, 2010, no provision has been made for United States federal, state, or additional foreign income taxes related to approximately \$52.3 million of undistributed earnings of foreign subsidiaries which have been or are intended to be permanently reinvested.
+It is not practicable to determine the United States federal income tax liability, if any, which would be payable if such earnings, were not permanently reinvested.

-The Company adopted ASC 740- Income Taxes-(formerly referenced as FASB Interpretation No. 48, Accounting for Uncertainty in Income Taxes-an interpretation of FASB Statement No. 109) as of the beginning of fiscal year 2008.
-As of October 3, 2008, the Company's gross unrecognized tax benefits totaled \$7.9 million.
-As of October 2, 2009, the Company's gross unrecognized tax benefits totaled \$8.9 million.
-Included in this amount is \$6.5 million which would impact the effective tax rate, if recognized.
-The remaining unrecognized tax benefits would not impact the effective tax rate, if recognized, due to the Company's valuation allowance.
+The Company's gross unrecognized tax benefits totaled \$19.9 million and \$8.9 million as of October 1, 2010 and October 2, 2009, respectively.
+Included in the \$19.9 million is \$11.4 million which would impact the effective tax rate, if recognized.
+The remaining unrecognized tax benefits would not impact the effective tax rate, if recognized, due to the Company's valuation allowance and certain positions which were required to be capitalized.
 There are no positions which the Company anticipates could change within the next twelve months.